.NET HELP

 Introduction

 When managing the visibility of form classes, methods, and properties inside a static void main program, access modifiers are essential in the C# component-based development programming language.
-When building graphical user interfaces modular and maintainable apps, one such access modifier that is quite relevant is internal.
+When building graphical user interfaces that are modular and maintainable, one such access modifier that is quite relevant is internal.
 The idea of C# internal will be discussed in this article, along with several useful applications for IronPDF, a flexible C# framework for managing PDF documents.

-How to use internal member in C# component-based development
+How to use internal members in C# component-based development

 1. Create a C# project.